emmo-repo/EMMOntoPy/ontopy/ontokit/README.md

   '# Add sub-command arguments' in the `main` function).

 Notes on setting up workflows with `ontokit setup`:
-* By default, `ontokit setup` scaffolds GitHub workflows in `.github/workflows/`.
+* `ontokit setup` is primarily developed for documenting EMMO based ontologies on GitHub.
+By default, `ontokit setup` scaffolds GitHub workflows in `.github/workflows/`.

 * You can scaffold GitLab CI instead with
   `ontokit setup --ci-provider gitlab ...`, which creates `.gitlab-ci.yml`.
+  Note that the generated GitLab CI configuration is more basic and may require further development to suit your needs, as the primary focus of ontokit setup is on GitHub workflows.

 * In order for github pages to work correctly the repository must have the `gh-pages` branch enabled for github pages in the repository settings.